 Residence permit application for an employed person (TTOL)

 Apply for a residence permit with this application if you are coming to Finland to work for a Finnish employer or other employer operating in Finland.
-A residence permit for an employed person is granted for the professional field to which your job belongs.
+A residence permit for an employed person is granted for the field of employment to which your job belongs.
 You must have confirmed employment before you can apply for this permit.

 A residence permit for an employed person may be subject to labour market testing, which means that the employer must establish if there is available labour force within a reasonable time in Finland or within the EU/EEA for the work in question.
+Read more on the page Labour market test.

 If your employer has obtained employer certification, you can apply for a D visa at the same time as you apply for a residence permit.
 The D visa allows you to travel to Finland immediately after you have been issued with a residence permit and a D visa sticker has been attached to your passport.
 Read more about the D visa.